>

 Ralph Del Colle.
 "Oneness and Trinity: A Preliminary Proposal for Dialogue with Oneness Pentecostalism."
 Journal of Pentecostal Theology.
 Issue 10, 1997.
 Pp. 85-86.

-It is ironic that in the late 1980s the Assemblies of God was hit with a theological controversy between the more classical Pentecostal views of Reverend Jimmy Swaggart and the more charismatic views of the Reverend Karl Strader of Lakeland, Florida, the center of much of the more controversial signs and wonders movement that produced not only the Toronto Revival and the Vineyard movement but also the Brownsville Assembly of God revival in the Florida panhandle.
-Swaggart not only opposed the so called third wave of the charismatic movement was also an outspoken critic of Roman Catholicism as a false church.
+It is ironic that in the late 1980s the Assemblies of God was hit with a theological controversy between the more classical Pentecostal views of Reverend Jimmy Swaggart and the more charismatic views of the Reverend Karl Strader of Lakeland, Florida.
+The controversy centered on the controversial signs and wonders movement that produced not only the Toronto Revival and the Vineyard movement but also the Brownsville Assembly of God revival in the Florida panhandle.
+Swaggart not only opposed the so-called third wave of the charismatic movement, but was also an outspoken critic of Roman Catholicism as a false church.

 It would seem that these upper level compromises of Pentecostal scholarship with liberal theology and the larger ecumenical movement of liberal Protestants and liberal Roman Catholics are mostly unknown to the lay members of the classical Pentecostal denominations.
-This is troubling on several levels because the Protestant Reformation has never been resolved for Pentecostals because they agree with the papists that there must be a continual reaffirmation of the doctrines of the Bible by means of ongoing charismatic gifts.
+This is troubling on several levels; the Protestant Reformation has never been resolved for Pentecostals because they agree with the papists that there must be a continual reaffirmation of the doctrines of the Bible by means of ongoing charismatic gifts.
 Like the papists, the Pentecostals insist that the Scriptures are insufficient for salvation and for the Christian life.
 Something more is needed, namely prophetic utterances, words of knowledge, miracles, signs, wonders, and supernatural healings.
 Furthermore, it seems to me that the emphasis on ecstatic religious experiences has caused Pentecostalism to move in more heretical directions on at least three points: 1.
 Oneness Pentecostalism.
 2. Liberal mainline Protestantism.
 3. Ecumenical relationships with charismatic Roman Catholicism.
+A further problem is the classical Pentecostal compromise with the prosperity gospel message.

 While the attempt to protect the doctrine of the authority and supremacy of Scripture was laudable, Hague and Purdie adopted an extreme biblicism which verged on an idolization of Scripture.
 They seemed to miss the point that the Word of God was the revelation of Jesus Christ and that Scripture was the apostolic record of that revelation.
 Though following Hague in doctrine, Purdie's statement that Scripture did not contain the Word of God but was the very Word of God was a sentiment possibly intended to safeguard Pentecostals from the subjectivistic assumptions in higher criticism.
 Higher critics assumed that biblical authorship was rooted in the subjective religious experiences of the writers and excluded divine inspiration.
 Possibly, Purdie wanted to highlight the objective nature of Pentecostal experience.
 The danger was, presumably, that the subjective experiences of Pentecostals combined with the subjective assumptions in higher criticism could have led to an overemphasis on experience in Pentecostalism.
 As articulated, however, Purdie's position made the mistake of confusing the revelation of Jesus Christ and the church's records of that revelation, but it was a position which followed in the footsteps of his theological mentor, Dyson Hague.